mageni/mageni/README.md

 ## What is the Vulnerability Management Life Cycle?

-The Vulnerability Management Life Cycle is intended to allow organizations to identify and assess computer system security weaknesses; prioritize assets; assess, report, and remediate the weaknesses; and verify that they have been eliminated. **Mageni automates for you the vulnerability management lifecycle saving you time, money, and resources**
+The Vulnerability Management Life Cycle is intended to allow organizations to identify and assess computer system security weaknesses; prioritize assets; assess, report, and remediate the weaknesses; and verify that they have been eliminated. **Mageni automates for you the Vulnerability Management Life Cycle saving you time, money, and resources, and helps you to comply with security standards like PCI DSS, NIST, and others.**

 Here you can see the Vulnerability Management Life Cycle according to Gartner: